hickmanw/jupyterhub/docs/source/troubleshooting.md

     jupyter serverextension enable --py jupyterlab --sys-prefix

-The important thing is that jupyterlab is installed and enabled in the single-user notebook server environment.
+The important thing is that jupyterlab is installed and enabled in the single-user server environment.
 For system users, this means system-wide, as indicated above.
 For Docker containers, it means inside the single-user docker image, etc.

-In `jupyterhub_config.py`, configure the Spawner to tell the single-user notebook servers to default to JupyterLab:
+In `jupyterhub_config.py`, configure the Spawner to tell the single-user servers to default to JupyterLab:

     c.Spawner.default_url = '/lab'